Pwntus/replicate-support-gpt/README.md

 ## How it works

-The goal is to make ChatGPT answer questions within a limited context, where the context is a relevant secition of a larger documentation.
+The goal is to make ChatGPT answer questions within a limited context, where the context is a relevant section of a larger documentation.
 To do this we use [embeddings](https://platform.openai.com/docs/guides/embeddings).
-In short, embeddings are tokens converted to vectors that can be used to calculate how closely related two strings are to each other.
+In short, embeddings are tokens converted into vectors that can be used to calculate how closely related two strings are.
 If we split the documentation into chunks and encode them as embeddings in a vector database, we can query relevant documentation chunks later if we use the same encoding on questions.
 The relevant documentation chunks will then be used as context for a ChatGPT session.

 This app is powered by: